 Normal course of electrical conduction

-- Pacemaker cells (e.g., sinus node) of the conduction system of the heart autonomously and spontaneously generate an action potential (AP).
+- Cardiac pacemaker cells (e.g., sinus node) of the conduction system of the heart autonomously and spontaneously generate an action potential (AP).

 - The conduction system transmits the AP throughout the myocardium.

 - The electrical excitation of the myocardium results in its contraction (see electromechanical coupling and filament sliding theory in muscle tissue).

 - The phase of relaxation prevents immediate re-excitation (refractory period).